 “My father stood for moral absolutism.” (by Dr Jennifer Minter, English Works)

-Wes Hayden’s dilemma lies at the heart of the novel, Montana 1948 by Larry Watson.
-Should he prosecute his admired brother, Frank, for his crime of assaulting the “squaws”?
-As a former sheriff, and one who bequeathed the role to his less-favourite son, Julien believes that criminal proceedings would unnecessarily sully the family name.
+Wes Hayden’s dilemma lies at the heart of Larry Watson’s novel, Montana 1948.
+Should Wes prosecute his admired brother, Frank, for his crime of assaulting the “squaws”?
+As a former sheriff, and one who bequeathed the role to his less-favourite son, Julien Hayden believes that criminal proceedings would unnecessarily sully the family name.
+And besides, according to Julien, dallying with Indians should not be an indictable offence.
 However, Wes is intent on making Frank accountable for his criminal activities.
-If Julien demands loyalty from his son, Wes stands for good-old fashioned honesty and integrity.
-To him, like Atticus Finch in To Kill a Mockingbird, abiding by one’s conscience is the most important thing, but, once again, there is a great deal at stake.
+If Julien demands loyalty from his son, Wes stands for honesty and integrity.
+To him, like Atticus Finch in To Kill a Mockingbird, abiding by one’s conscience is the most important thing, but, as Atticus also discovers, there is a great deal at stake.

 Wes’s fight for justice